spxbhuhb/adaptive-site-resources/documents/home.md

 While there's some truth to that, let me ask you:

-* Do F1 race cars run on the wooden wheels of medieval wagons?
+* Do today's 40-ton trucks run on the wooden wheels of medieval wagons?
 * Why are there 3 million packages on NPM?

 Currently, Adaptive is under the initial development, not ready for the broader